raffael/tuioJSON-Protocol/tuioJSON Protocol.md

 ## Specification
 All messages are in JSON format to enable HTML based clients to parse them in a fast, flexible way.
 There are only few kind of messages.
+In the file *tuioJSON Protocol Specification.idl* the whole protocol is specified formally.

 ## Usage examples & Implementations